breatheco-de/content/src/content/how-to/javascript-fill-method.md

 ## Conclusion

 We can use the Javascript `fill()` method for many things, to initialize an array with values, to change all the values in an array with a single value, to create mock data, to create random passwords, and many more, basically you can use this method anytime you need to fill an array with a specific value.
-This method can be used for many tasks not only the ones presented in this article if you want to know more about this method I recommend you to check the official Mozilla Javascript documentation [fill method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/fill).
+This method can be used for many tasks not only the ones presented in this article if you want to know more about this method I recommend you to check the official [Mozilla Javascript documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/fill).
+You can check our website to learn about others methods like the [array some method in JavaScript](https://4geeks.com/how-to/javascript-array-some-method) or you can learn [how to find the interception of arrays in JavaScript](https://4geeks.com/how-to/javascript-array-intersection), all in the [4Geeks Blog](https://4geeks.com/how-to).

-If you are interested in learning more about the Javascript programing language or if you just want to reinforce your knowledge about this language I highly recommend you to visit the 4Geeks academy web page [learn to code](https://4geeks.com/lesson/what-is-javascript-learn-to-code-in-javascript) where you'll find everything you need to reinforce your knowledge or even to learn Javascript from scratch.
+If you are interested in learning more about the Javascript programing language or if you just want to reinforce your knowledge about this language I highly recommend you to visit the 4Geeks academy web page to [learn to code in Javascript](https://4geeks.com/lesson/what-is-javascript-learn-to-code-in-javascript) where you'll find everything you need to reinforce your knowledge or even to learn Javascript from scratch.
 It has code examples and video tutorials that explain the concepts of Javascript very clearly.